-Last week we looked at the first three components of a millionaire mindset: how to spend like a millionaire by living frugally, budget like a millionaire by putting essentials and savings first, and work like a millionaire by loving what you do and investing in your career.
+Last week we looked at financial planning for the first three components of a millionaire mindset: how to spend like a millionaire by living frugally, budget like a millionaire by putting essentials and a savings account first, and work like a millionaire by loving what you do and investing in your career.

-All three of these are vital habits for anyone wanting to build financial independence and lead a satisfying life.
+All three of these are vital habits for anyone wanting to build financial independence, their total net worth, and lead a satisfying life.
 But the millionaire mindset doesn’t stop there.
 Here are three more aspects of it.

 4. Fail like a millionaire.

 The classic book, The Millionaire Next Door, by Thomas J. Stanley and William D. Danko, points out a statistic that initially seems backwards.
 The average millionaire makes 3.1 major financial, career, or business mishaps in a lifetime.
 The average non-millionaire makes 1.6 such mistakes.

 Why do successful, wealthy individuals fail so much more often?
 They don’t give up.
 They try again, and again, and again.
 As Steve Jobs, who had his own failures, said, “I’m convinced that about half of what separates successful entrepreneurs from the non-successful ones is pure perseverance.”

 My own observation is that those who succeed also learn from their failures.
 A millionaire mindset means being willing to take ultra high risks, but also being smart enough not to keep making the same mistakes.

 Those who succeed in starting businesses, building careers, and making a million dollars aren’t afraid to ask for help.
 A number of millionaires know better than to rely solely on their own expertise.
 They are experts at building an expansive network of friends and acquaintances that they can turn to for help and advice whether about the stock market, mutual funds, real estate, or investing.
 They understand that the more people you know, the more access you have to people you can learn from.